 used for industrial manufacturing applications,

 is now used by stationers for stunningly intricate stationery as well!

 a custom created steel die is used to make

-It is often less time consuming and more economical but does have limitations as it can only be done on the smoothest of stocks.
+It is often less expensive than traditional foil stamping but does have limitations as it can only be done on the very smoothest of stocks.

 Die cutting is the general process of using a custom steel die to shear webs of low-strength materials, such as card stock, paper, cloth or fibers and some other low resistance materials.
 These dies are best for cutting simplistic shapes, unlike laser cutting.